Revolutionary-Games/Thrive/README.md

 Repository structure:
 - assets: An SVN repository that doesn't follow with the git repository.
 This contains all the assets such as models and other binaries.
 Get it with SVN Checkout http://assets.revolutionarygamesstudio.com
 - cmake_modules: Scripts used by cmake when building the project binaries to find the dependencies.
 The dependencies will, for windows users, be installed with the mingw_setup directory.
-- contrib: Git submodules and other external code bases we use for the project.
-- cpack: Script used by 7zip.
 - doc: Documentation files.
 Contains style guide, engine overview and other useful documentation. .
 - mingw_setup: Dependency installation for windows and linux->windows cross-compiling (cross-compiling currently deprecated).
 You will need to run this to build the project files.
 - ogre_cfg: Ogre configuration files for resources and plugins.
 This is installed with distributions.
 - scripts: Lua scripts that contain part of the codebase.
 Lua scripts are used for easier development and code here can then later be transferred to the C++ base for performance.
 We use luabind for binding.
 - src: The C++ code base containing the engine and other sections.

-Remember to get the luabind and google test submodules with git submodule update --init --recursive.
+Remember to get the git submodules with `git submodule update --init --recursive`.

 Getting Involved
 ----------------